Doutzen Kroes Shows Serious Skin In The Tiniest Leopard-Print Bikini In Ibiza

 Candice, who owns her own swimwear line called Tropic of C, was also photographed hopping on a jet ski with a girlfriend as the VS Angels enjoyed their day in the sunshine together on the luxury yacht.

-The latest photos of the genetically blessed group come shortly after Doutzen was spotted leaving very little to the imagination on her Instagram page as she gave her 6.1 million followers on the social media site a look at her body in a thong swimsuit, as The Inquisitr reported at the time.
+The latest photos of the genetically-blessed group come shortly after Doutzen was spotted leaving very little to the imagination on her Instagram page as she gave her 6.1 million followers on the social media site a look at her body in a thong swimsuit, as The Inquisitr reported at the time.

 The Inquisitr also shared snaps of the gorgeous Dutch supermodel rocking a tiny black bikini as she once again revealed all her hard work keeping herself in ripped shape.